QuickMythril/altcoinj/README.md

 bitcoinj, except with different network parameters (reflecting altcoin consensus in place of Bitcoin).

+Be aware however that altcoin blocks have their own class, AltcoinBlock, which adds support for features such as AuxPoW.

-Add the following to your gradle.build file:
+To use altcoinj in your own project, just add the following to your gradle.build file:
 ```
 repositories {
 	maven { url 'https://jitpack.io' }